AliceO2Group/WebUi/docs/tutorial/time-server.md

   }
 ```

-We have a local counter `count`, the current `date` from the remote server and a websocket instance followed by a method instanciating it.
+The model consists of a local counter `count`, the current `date`  provided by the HTTP or WebSocket server via `fetchClient` or WebSocket client respectively..

+Let's simply update the model.
-Let's go to the simplest action of a model, updating itself.
-We want to increment and decrement the internal counter for example when a user click on a button.
-So we provide an API of two methods here.
+To increment and decrement the internal counter (eg. when a user clicks a button) two methods are defined:

 ```js
   increment() {